tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 W> **When concatenating system paths together, always use `os.path.join()`.** Using this built-in function ensures that the correct path separators are used.
 On a UNIX operating system (or derivative of), forward slashes (`/`) would be used to separate directories, whereas a Windows operating system would use backward slashes (`\`).
 If you manually append slashes to paths, you may end up with path errors when attempting to run your code on a different operating system, thus reducing your project's portability.

 ### Adding a Template
 With your template directory and path now set up, create a file called `index.html` and place it in the `templates/rango/` directory.
-Within this new file, add the following HTML code.
+Within this new file, add the following HTML markup and Django template code.

 {lang="html",linenos=off}
 	<!DOCTYPE html>